ratwolfzero/hopalong_python/README.md

 ## Recent code changes

-The program now uses the math.copysign function "copysign(1.0, x) which will return the sign of x
+The program now utilizes the math.copysign function "copysign(1.0,x)" to determine the sign of x which provides:

-- 1.0 if x is positive, +0.0 or +∞
+- 1.0 if x is positive, +0.0 or INFINITY
 - -1.0 if x is negative, -0.0 or NEG_INFINITY

-This modification handles borderline cases more effectively, allowing different behavior with inputs like:
+This adjustment improves handling of edge cases, allowing for different behaviors depending on the parameters.
 For example:

 - a = 1, b = 2, c = 3 or